 Skip to content

-About the Graph Algorithms Book
+About the Graph Algorithms Website

 How important are graph algorithms?
 Could a single graph algorithm really be worth $350 million?
 Yes, it can!